eva-may-JS/Individual-Full-Stack-Project/README.md

 Checked using the CI Python Linter

-Minor errors to do with indentation and spacing were found and resolved:
+Minor errors to do with visual indent and spacing were found and resolved:

 ![Python validation pass](...)